Oklahoma City Thunder

 Ousmane Dieng

-Ousmane Dieng (calf) absent from injury report
+Ousmane Dieng (calf) removed from injury report

 NBA Injury Report